mikekaminsky/compare-warehouse-distributions/results.md

 If I had learned anything from my history of making statements that claim 100% certainty, I'd know that this is a _strong_ predictor of me being wrong and having to come back and eat crow.
 So here we are.

+## The Goal: Understand Warehouse Performance for BI workloads

+The objective of this analysis is to understand the performance implications of these different warehouse distribution patterns under normal BI-style workloads _within a given warehouse_.
+That is, we aren't trying to [benchmark warehouses against each other](https://fivetran.com/blog/warehouse-benchmark) or understand their relative performance and cost tradeoffs.
+We want to understand how different data architecture patterns perform once you've chosen which warehouse to use.

+In particular, this analysis is focused on architecture patterns to support business-intelligence style workloads, not necessarily the query performance of miscellaneous, arbitrarily complex ad-hoc queries.
+The way many people build their warehouses today (using an ELT paradigm with a tool like [dbt](https://www.getdbt.com)), the star schema is constructe at the end of an ELT run and is explicitly designed to support BI-type queries in tools like Looker or Periscope.
+With that in mind, the queries that we use to test these different distribution styles are not especially complex as they're intentionally designed to reflect the common sorts of queries that are run by a BI tool -- aggregating measures over a variety of different dimensions, occasionally with a CTE or window function thrown in.

+You can review the queries we used for the test [here](https://github.com/mikekaminsky/compare-warehouse-distributions/tree/master/test_queries).

 ## The Results: Denormalized Tables Result in Faster Query-Response

 For both Redshift and Snowflake data warehouses, using a single denormalized table instead of a star schema leads to a substantial improvement in query times.
 The difference is most pronounced in Redshift, where the speed improvement of using a single denormalized table represents an improvemnt of 25%-30%, worth about 10 seconds on a single-node cluster.
 In the Snowflake warehouse, the difference was still a meaningful 8%, but the difference is much less pronounced than in Redshift